xephora/Threat-Remediation-Scripts/Epibrowser/readme.md

 ### Description

-I created a script to remediate EpiBrowser.
+A contributor by the name of @JeremyBBD has developed an automated script to remove EpiBrowser.